v2ray/manual/en/configuration/overview.md

 * `access`: Path of access log, available examples are:
   * A legal path of file, such as `"/tmp/v2ray/_access.log"`(Linux), or `"C:\\Temp\\v2ray\\_access.log"`(Windows);
-  * Leave it empty to discard logs.
+  * Leave it empty to discard logs, and content will send out through `stdout`.
 * `error`: Path of error log, available examples are:
   * A legal path of file, such as `"/tmp/v2ray/_error.log"`(Linux), or `"C:\\Temp\\v2ray\\_error.log"`(Windows);
-  * Leave it empty to discard logs.
+  * Leave it empty to discard logs, and content will send out through `stdout`.
 * `loglevel`: Level of log files, availabe values are`"debug"`、`"info"`、`"warning"`、`"error"`, and`"none"`;
   * Among all of these levels, `"debug"` leaves the most log, `"error"` leaves the least log.
   * `"none"` would discard all error logs.